eashang1/a_stuck_wizard/README.md

 4) Pick any five consecutive cards

 5) Now among your five cards, you will have one color that is more common and one that is less common.
-Remove the cards at locations with the less common color and enter these locations followed by 0.
-For example, if your sequence is 30130, you would remove clubs/spades, so you would enter 250.
+Remove the cards at locations with the less common color and enter these locations followed by '.'.
+For example, if your sequence is 30130, you would remove clubs/spades, so you would enter '25.'.

 6) Now you have two remaining suits.
 Pick the least common and remove cards of that suit.
-Enter the corresponding locations followed by 0.
-If your original sequence was 30130, you would have hearts/diamonds remaining after step 4.
-There are no diamonds, so this is the least common.
-Since there are none, you would just enter 0.
-If there were diamonds you would enter their locations in the original hand and then 0.
+Enter the corresponding locations followed by '.'.
+If your original sequence was 30130, you would have hearts/diamonds remaining after step 4, so your hand would be 00.
+There are no diamonds, so this is the least common suit.
+Since there are none, you would just enter '.'.
+If there were diamonds you would enter their locations in your current hand and then '.'.

 7) Now pick one of your remaining cards and enter its location.
-For the hand 30130 you would have hearts remaining at locations 2 and 5.
+For the hand 30130 you would have hearts remaining at locations 1 and 2 (as your hand would be 00).
 You can enter either of these.

 8) Click guess and the magician stuck on this website will guess your card!